-Doctors may also use a catheter procedure to insert a plug or device to repair a leaking replacement aortic valve.
+Aortic valve repair often requires open-heart surgery.
+However, less invasive options may be available.
+For example, a catheter procedure may be used to insert a plug or device to repair a leaking replacement aortic valve.

 Aortic valve replacement

-Aortic valve replacement is often needed to treat aortic valve disease.
-In aortic valve replacement, your surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
-Another type of biological tissue valve replacement that uses your own pulmonary valve is sometimes possible.
+In aortic valve replacement, a surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).

 Lifestyle and home remedies

-For women with aortic valve disease, it's important to talk with your doctor before you become pregnant.
-Your doctor can discuss with you which medications you can safely take, and whether you may need a procedure to treat your valve condition prior to pregnancy.
+For women with aortic valve disease, it's important to talk with a health care provider before becoming pregnant.
+Your health care provider can discuss with you which medications you can safely take and whether you may need a procedure to treat your valve condition prior to pregnancy.

 Coping and support

-If you have aortic valve disease, here are some steps that may help you cope:
+If you have aortic valve disease, here are some steps that may help you manage the condition:

 Preparing for an appointment

-If you think you have aortic valve disease, make an appointment to see your doctor.
+If you think you have aortic valve disease, make an appointment to see your health care provider.
 Here's some information to help you prepare for your appointment.

 - Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do beforehand.